 How do you bridge the gap and establish relationships between those who grow the coffee, and those who buy, roast, brew and sell it?

-We do host a lot of roasters in Guatemala, probably more than any other exporter in the country.
-However, the gaps are bridged more through education that goes both ways, and is driven by us learning every day how to listen and understand our customers.
+We do host a lot of roasters in Guatemala.
+Our incredible team in Guatemala that largely does the sourcing, QC, Producer Support, and Roaster Hosting.
+In addition the gaps are bridged more through education that goes both ways, and is driven by us learning every day how to listen and understand our customers.
 Our customers are coffee producers as well as the roasters.
-Everyone needs to win as well as understand each other’s pains in order to develop a meaningful relationship.
+Ultimately, everyone needs to win as well as understand each other’s pains in order to develop a meaningful relationship.
 For me personally, the greatest glue is time.
 My criteria for who is a good fit to work with is very much based on if a producer and roaster are thinking long term or not.
-Those willing to take on short term pain for long term gain in my book are always the better bet.

 The Coffee Blossom Honey Project seems like such an organic extension of the work you were already doing with Onyx!
 Can you tell me more about what it is, and how it came to fruition?
 Do you have a favorite honey from the Producer Series?